Glossary of Terms

 Cultural competence: Describes the ability of an individual or organization to interact effectively with people of different cultures.
 To produce positive change, (health) practitioners must understand the cultural context of the community they serve, and have the willingness and skills to work within this context.
 This means drawing on community-based values, traditions, and customs, and working with knowledgeable people from the community to plan, implement, and evaluate activities.[viii]

 Episcopal Diocese of Texas: A territorial unit of administration within The Episcopal Church consisting of a number of individual parishes, under the pastoral oversight of a bishop.
 The Episcopal Diocese of Texas (EDOT) encompasses 57 counties in southeast and central Texas and is overseen by Bishop C. Andrew Doyle.
-The EDOT is home to 10 million people – a little less than half the population of Texas – and is the service area for the Episcopal Health Foundation.
-Click here for a map of the Diocese and visit the EDOT website, www.epicenter.org, for more information on its leadership, history, parishes and activities.
+The EDOT is home to more than 10 million people – a little less than half the population of Texas – and is the service area for the Episcopal Health Foundation.
+Click here for a map of the Diocese and visit the www.epicenter.org for more information on its leadership, history, parishes, and activities.

 Health: A state of complete physical, mental, and social well-being and not merely the absence of infirmity.[x]